WHO WE ARE

 We founded Fusion Biotec in 2016 with the vision of creating a unique workspace that would allow us to provide thoughtful and creative design solutions for our clients.
-We set out from the start to search for a special space and build a place that would inspire us and our clients.
-Our Orange design studio is such a space.
-The building itself is classic, located in the Icehouse, in the heart of the orange packing district in the heart of Old Town Orange.
-We designed and built our workstations.
-Designed and implemented our interior style.
-And even designed and built the redwood deck leading to our entrance.
+We set out from the start to search for a special space to build a place that would inspire us and our clients.
+Our Orange design studio is that perfect spot.
+The building itself is classic - known as the Ice House and located in the heart of the orange packing district of Old Town Orange.
+We put our heart and soul into project, meticulously designing and implementing our style, from the interior such as the individual workstations to the exterior with the redwood deck leading to our entrance.

 Meet Our Founders and Executive Team